 Trump calls for end to killing in Syria rebel bastion

 Presidential spokesman Ibrahim Kalin said Ankara was pressing for a new ceasefire to replace the August agreement.
-Trump on Thursday praised Turkey's efforts, tweeting that Ankara "is working hard to stop this carnage."
+Trump praised Turkey's efforts, tweeting that Ankara "is working hard to stop this carnage."
+In a statement earlier this week, the Syrian army said it had seized 123 square miles (320 square kilometers) from its rivals in recent days.

+It has pledged to continue its push until it recaptures all of Idlib, calling on civilians to exit areas under jihadist control.
+Idlib is dominated by the country's former Al-Qaeda affiliate, Hayat Tahrir al-Sham.

+The head of the group has urged jihadists and allied rebels to head to the front lines and battle "the Russian occupiers" and the regime.
+Their "ferocious" campaign "requires us to exert more effort," HTS chief Abu Mohammed al-Jolani said Tuesday in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)